← Blog

-Difference between AI, ML, LLM, and Generative AI
+Difference between AI, ML, LLM, and generative AI

 For those who are new to the field of artificial intelligence, grasping the many complex terms associated with it can prove to be quite overwhelming.
 Artificial Intelligence (AI), Machine Learning (ML), Large Language Models (LLMs), and Generative AI are all related concepts in the field of computer science, but there are important distinctions between them.
 They have significant differences in their functionality and applications.
-We will take a closer look at these concepts and gain a better understanding of their distinctions further.
+We will take a closer look at these concepts and gain a better understanding of their distinctions.

 Artificial Intelligence